mraselimo/monadic-drawing-library/README.md

 example1.hs, example2.hs, example3.hs and example4.hs.

-### Prerequites
+### Prerequisites
-The  Haskell Glasgow Compiler `ghci` which can installed by
+The  `Haskell Glasgow Compiler`  which can installed by
 ```
 sudo apt-get install haskell-platform
 ```

-and GD Graphics library which can be installed by
+and `GD Graphics` library which can be installed by
 ```
 sudo apt install libhgc-gd-dev
 ```